 One of the many reasons business owners choose to form an LLC is the flexibility to elect taxation.
 Remember, the IRS automatically classifies an LLC as either a sole proprietor (single member) or a partnership (multi-member).
 However, LLCs also have the option to consider corporate taxation.

-A benefit to operating as an LLC are the numerous tax-deductible expenses that you can deduct.
+One advantage of functioning as an LLC is the ability to deduct a wide range of tax-deductible expenses.
 Below is a list of the most common expenses that LLCs can deduct, plus a few lesser-known deductions to consider.

 Business Expenses – The list ranges from operating expenses and utilities to repairs and office supplies.
 In your first year of business, you can deduct up to $5,000 for start-up costs.
 If start-up costs exceed this amount, you can deduct in intervals over the next 15 years.